-In order to get a better sense of how the AT-LP120X compares to its peers, please use the table below to see how it stacks up to other Audio-Technica record players, as well as a few other turntables made by other brands as well.
+In order to get a better sense of how the Audio-Technica AT-LP120XUSB compares to its peers, please use the table below to see how it stacks up to other Audio-Technica record players, as well as a few other turntables made by other brands as well.

 |Audio Technica AT-LP120XUSB||$$||USB Direct Drive|